 The Oar

 Set on the Boat Basin on the Great Salt Pond, this place has the famous Block Island Mudslide, made with real ice cream, seafood and sushi.
 In summer the lines are long, but if you score a table on the lawn, the kids can run around.
-The menu is smaller, but worth it.
+The menu is smaller but worth it.

 Play some corn hole on the lawn of The Oars in Block Island.

-Block Island Accomodations
+Block Island Accommodations

 You can search here for the perfect Block Island hotel from Hotels.com.
 Since I live so close, I have never stayed.